Naumburg Cathedral: Late-Romanesque/Gothic stage

-Rebuilding of the cathedral started around 1210.
+The rebuilding of the cathedral started around 1210.
 Of the old structure only the crypt survived and this lost its apse, but was expanded to the east and west such that it now extends not just under the new choir but also under the crossing.

-This new cathedral was built under Bishop Engelhard (1207-42).
+This new cathedral was built under Bishop Engelhard (1207–42).
 However, it did not remain in this late-Romanesque form long for by the mid-13th century the early-Gothic west choir was added, replacing the old parish church.
 It was likely finished by 1260.
 The western towers were raised by one floor shortly thereafter.
 In around 1330 the high-Gothic polygonal east choir was built, requiring the destruction of the Romanesque apse.
 Additional floors were added to the western towers in the 14th and 15th centuries.
 The Dreikönigskapelle was consecrated in 1416.

 A fire damaged the cathedral in 1532, destroying the roofs.
 After that the eastern towers were raised.
 The fire also destroyed the three-aisled nave of the collegiate church dedicated to Mary next door to the cathedral, of which today only the choir remains.
 The collegiate church has its own cloister explaining the temporary presence of two of them, one to the cathedral's south and one to the north.
 The northern cloister is not extant but served to house the cathedrals clergy prior to the collegiate church's destruction.